yinyin/run_service_maker/README.md

 The code file of main function will be put at `run_service/main.c`.

 The service runner executable can be build with `make.sh` script or the `Makefile` in the `run_service/` folder.
+Result binary will be placed at `run_service/run_service`.

+Run the result binary will start configured programs.
+The program will be restarted when it is stopped.
+SIGTERM signal will be emit to running program when SIGTERM or SIGINT are received.

 ## Run as PID-1 in Container